-The Department of Human Development and Family Studies carries out a wide range of research aimed at improving quality of life for individuals and families across the entire life span.
+The Department of Human Development and Family Science carries out a wide range of research aimed at improving quality of life for individuals and families across the entire life span.
 Research is divided into five main themes: culture and diversity, early childhood education and care, health and well-being, interpersonal relations and military families.

-The Department of Human Development and Family Studies promotes applied research that goes hand-in-hand with our engagement activities.
+The Department of Human Development and Family Science promotes applied research that goes hand-in-hand with our engagement activities.
 The department’s research centers focus on solving real-world challenges, including finding quality child care, balancing work and family, improving relationships and aging-related issues.

 Center for Early Learning